Skip to main content

 Notion's permission model is page-level, not property-level.
 You cannot make certain database fields visible only to certain roles.
 If you need to share a roadmap with external stakeholders but hide internal priority scores, you will need to create a separate view or duplicate the data.

-Making Notion Work for Your Team
+How Do You Make Notion Work for Your Team?

 The PMs who succeed with Notion follow these principles: